Choral Tales - Participating Artists

 Among them are Dame Jane Goodall, Princess Irene Van Lippe-Biesterfeld of the Netherlands, Archbishop Desmond Tutu, Deepak Chopra, conductor Zubin Mehta, and the late Elie Wiesel.

-2017 - Luxembourg Peace Prize, awarded to Artist Members of Club of Budapest
+2017 - Luxembourg Peace Prize, awarded to Club of Budapest and its Creative Members

 2017 - Grant for creative work from Nora Betyousef Foundation